theajack/cnchar/helper/README.en.md

 Install additional function library:

 ```
-npm i cnchar-poly cnchar-order cnchar-trad cnchar-draw
+npm i cnchar-poly cnchar-order cnchar-trad cnchar-draw cnchar-idiom cnchar-xhy cnchar-radical
 ```

-Of course, you can also install a few of them on demand, but the basic library `cnchar` must be installed (draw, idiom, xhy three libraries can be used independently)
+Of course, you can also install a few of them on demand, but the basic library `cnchar` must be installed (draw, idiom, xhy, radical four libraries can be used independently)

-Or you can use the full functionality by installing `cnchar-all`, this library references the above four libraries
+Or you can use the full functionality by installing `cnchar-all`, this library references all the above plugin libraries

 ```
 npm i cnchar-all